danionescu0/image-processing-projects/README.md

 For more information on how to set user and password check this url: http://www.steves-internet-guide.com/mqtt-username-password-example/

 ### Running the project
-activate virual environment if needed
+activate virtual environment if needed

 * Start the web server
 ````